mkbabb/parse-that/docs/tranches/B/FINAL.md

 audits, pack a candidate, publish, widen the API, or begin Value-owned CSS product work.
 Preserve post-P6 owner evidence `40d8b4c` and do not cite Luna's unequal-selection ratios as equal-work proof.
 Failed A1 is terminal and must not be resumed.
-First obtain a fresh independent acceptance of N1-A3;
-until then the absent N2 path remains blocked and no prototype may start.
-Only after that acceptance may exactly one private N-IETM F0 target PL-BE, preserve cold cost, and compare every edit to fresh M2 plus the semantic-law envelope.
+First commit/pin the independently accepted N1-A4 packet with its prior-art adjudication; until then the absent N2 path remains blocked and no prototype may start.
+Only after that pin may exactly one private prior-art-aware N-IETM F0 target PL-BE, preserve cold cost, and compare every edit to fresh M2 plus the semantic-law envelope.
 Do not begin product source, CSS implementation, candidate packing, API work, release, or consumer execution.